 For Parents & Students

-Supporting families on their reading journey.
-Find the resources, guidance, and hope you need to help your child succeed with the Barton Reading & Spelling System.
+Find the resources, guidance, and hope you need to help your student succeed with the Barton Reading & Spelling System.

 To ensure the best results, students should meet the following requirements before beginning the Barton System: